Our politics

 Standing against sexual violence, domestic violence, and femicide are questions of principle that socialists must develop ways of addressing – politically, but also organizationally, as very few groups can point to processes that have helped address grievances inside left organizations.

-We demand full equality and liberation for lesbian, gay, bisexual, transgender and queer (LGBTQ) people and unequivocally oppose the attacks against transgender people, espescially transgender women of color.
+We demand full equality and liberation for lesbian, gay, bisexual, transgender and queer (LGBTQ) people and unequivocally oppose the attacks against transgender people, especially transgender women of color.
 The resurgence of trans-exclusionary feminism on the Left must be challenged.
 The project of revolutionary socialism aims to build a world based on sexual and gender freedom and self-determination.

 ELECTORAL STRATEGY